Most of the time, when we think about being a writer, we think about writing books.

 What Is Flash Fiction?

-Flash fiction is pretty simple: it’s just a really, really short story.
+So just what is flash fiction?
+It’s pretty simple: it’s just a really, really short story.
 There’s no firm length set for the genre, but it’s generally held to consist of stories that are under 1,000 words long.

 There are other even shorter categories inside that general definition: